-Sri Ramanujacharya, who appeared in present-day India in 1017, is well known as Jagadacharya (spiritual guru/preceptor for the world), who has systematized Vishistadvaita Vedanta School (the other 2 well known Vedanta schools being the Advaita school of Adi Sankara and the Dvaita school of Madhva) and the preeminent/central Acharya (Guru) of the glorious spiritual tradition called Srivaishnavam, of which the first Acharya (Guru) is God Himself.
+Sri Ramanujacharya, who appeared in present-day India in 1017, is well known as Jagadacharya (spiritual guru/preceptor for the world), who has systematized Vishistadvaita Vedanta School (the other 2 well known Vedanta schools being the Advaita school of Adi Sankara and the Dvaita school of Madhva), and as the preeminent/central Acharya (Guru) of the glorious spiritual tradition called Srivaishnavam, of which the first Acharya (Guru) is God Himself.

 Sri Ramanujacharya is also known as a social reformer because He called the so-called outcasts as Thirukkulathar (people of the sacred lineage) and took them into temples approximately 1000 years ago.
 He showered His grace equally on jivas (living entities) regardless of caste, creed, etc. He is also known for social welfare projects such as the Thondannur lake that He built and which still brims with water like in an ocean, even today.

 What is not well-known is that Sri Ramanujacharya is a Savior who descended to this planet to rescue jivas (living entities) from the birth-death cycle (called samsāra) and deliver them into eternal loving service of God in Vaikuntha (called Moksha).
 Not content with showing a path (Bhakti Yoga, Prapatti/Saranagati) to His followers, He Himself became their deliverer.
 He is thus an Uttāraka (takes us across samsāra) and Uddhāraka (uplifter of jiva) Acharya.
 Thus, a Jagath Uttāraka/Uddhāraka Acharya, in English, a Savior/Saviour for the entire world, in short, a World Savior.

 The chief reason the Saviorship aspect is not well-known is because it wasn’t to be cheaply and casually paraded out in the open but only divulged to those that have become interested in Vishistadvaita and/or Sri Ramanujacharya and approach one of the 74 successor seats that Sri Ramanujacharya established to propagate the Vishistadvaita philosophy and conduct.